emja/sample-hugo-site/content/en/homepage/services.md

 header_menu: true
 ---

+# Cyber IT Solutions

+## Empowering IT with Open Source Excellence

-Cyber IT Solutions offers your organisation quality technical resources for systems support and software development, and a dedicated team of experienced network and system administrators committed to meeting delivery deadlines, budget allocations and other business IT objectives.
-Our team is available to help build, configure and maintain your IT platforms and networks.
-We provide pro-active on-site and remote systems management, system administration and tuning, and support most Linux distributions and their integration with Windows technologies.
+At Cyber IT Solutions, we provide professional technical resources for systems support and software development.
+Our team of seasoned network and system administrators is committed to meeting your deadlines, budgets, and IT objectives.

-Our team has extensive experience successfully delivering IT projects for organisations both large and compact across a range of industry sectors, including high-security government facilities, traditional brick-and-mortar businesses, online businesses, and non-profit ventures.
+We specialise in building, configuring, and maintaining IT platforms and networks with pro-active on-site and remote management.
+Our expertise spans most Linux distributions, core open source technologies, and seamless integration with Windows.

-Our senior staff provide strategic consulting services informed by our deep expertise in the leading open source tools and techniques, ensuring your organisation keeps up-to-date with technology advances and stays ahead of emerging security threats.
+Our experience includes delivering successful IT projects across diverse sectors, from high-security government facilities to non-profits.
+Our senior staff offers strategic consulting to keep your organization ahead with the latest open source tools and security practices.

-Our experience working on high-security projects for many government and corporate clients has given us a unique set of skills.
-We have specialist consultancy, deep support capabilities and development expertise across the following:
+---

+## Our Expertise

+**Remote & On-Site Services:**
+- Remote infrastructure management
-- Remote infrastructure management, software maintenance and fault rectification
+- Software maintenance and fault rectification
-- ISM-compliant levels of server hardening and security best-practice
-- System recovery following hardware failure, data corruption, and security breaches​
+- System recovery and hardening (ISM-compliant)

+**Email & Data Platforms:**
-- Postfix, Sendmail, and Dovecot email
+- Postfix, Sendmail, Dovecot
-- PostgreSQL, MySQL/MariaDB data platforms
+- PostgreSQL, MySQL/MariaDB

+**Core Services:**
-- Core Internetworking services including OpenLDAP, BIND/DNS,
+- OpenLDAP, BIND/DNS
+- Samba-SMB/CIFS, Active Directory
-- Samba-SMB/CIFS, Active Directory, Apache, Squid
+- Apache, Squid

+**Virtualization & Cloud:**
-- Linux virtualisation and container technologies including Qemu/KVM, LXC, OpenVZ, Docker, Proxmox (migration from ESXi, etc)
+- Qemu/KVM, LXC, OpenVZ, Docker, Proxmox
-- Linux-on-Cloud (AWS, Google, Azure, Digital Ocean, etc) system administration and migration services
+- Linux-on-Cloud (AWS, Google, Azure, Digital Ocean)
-- Support and migration services for Solaris and other legacy Unix platforms
+- Legacy Unix platform support and migration

+**Development Expertise:**
 - Python, C/C++

 {{<services>}}